Marco Fenoglio

 Marco Fenoglio (born 16 March 1970 in Cuneo) is an Italian women's volleyball coach.
-He is the current head coach of Fenerbahçe of Sultanlar Ligi and CEV Champions League.
+He is the current head coach of Volero le Cannet.

 Coaching career

 He was coached for Gabeca Pallavolo and Piemonte Volley, Volley Bergamo, Chieri Torino, La Fenice Isernia, Umbria Volley, Gabeca Pallavolo, Altotevere Volley, Argos Volley, VfB Friedrichshafen, AGIL Volley, River Volley, Volley Mondovì, UYBA Volley, PAOK and Chemik Police.
 He currently leads Fenerbahçe.

 In Italy, Fenoglio has made double and won the Italian national league and Italian Cup (2005–06) and also won CEV Champions League (2006–07) with Volley Bergamo.
 He also won 2015-16 Italian national league with AGIL Volley.

 He made double in Germany, won German national league and German cup in 2014–15.
 In his Poland adventure, he made strong start with the team and won Polish super cup, also he won the Poland national league in 2023–24.